Vy187/cyber_security_notes/Sec+ Notes.md

 # 8. Vulnerability Management

 ### 8A: Device and OS Vulnerabilities
+#### Operating System Vulnerabilities
+Operating systems (OS) are one of the most critical components of any infrastructure, so vulnerabilities in an OS can lead to significant problems when successfully exploited.

+#### Vulnerability Types
+The vulnerability types are legacy and end-of-life (EOL) system, firmware amd virtualization.

 #### Zero-Day Vulnerabilities
-Zero-day vulnerabilities refer to a vulnerability in software unpatched by the developer or an attack that exploits such a vulnerability.
+$\color{#a5d6ff} {Zero-day}$ vulnerabilities refer to a vulnerability in software unpatched by the developer or an attack that exploits such a vulnerability.

 #### Misconfiguration Vulnerabilities
 Misconfiguration of systems, networks, or applications is a common cause of security vulnerabilities.
 These can lead to unauthorized access, data leaks, or even full-system compromises.